cobergmd/SHS/README.md

 # Secure Hash

-Implementation of Selected Algorithms of the Secure Hash Standard
+My naive implementations of selected algorithms from the NIST Secure Hash Standard.

 # 180-4 Specification